Danny0408/Cmd-Bypass/README.md

 <h2><strong>NRFC's CMD bypass </strong></h2

->-this is a simple batch file to bypass cmd when it's blocked on eg: school computers
->-Forked from somebody else
+>-this is a simple batch file to bypass cmd when it's blocked on eg: school computers ,Forked from somebody else

 - *Disclaimer*